AkariiinMKII/Scoop/Quick-Start.md

 Assuming you didn't see any error messages, Scoop is now ready to run.

 ### Installing global apps to custom directory
-Assuming the target directory is `C:\apps`, in a admin-enabled PowerShell command console, run:
+Assuming the target directory is `C:\apps`, in an admin-enabled PowerShell command console, run:
 ```powershell
 $env:SCOOP_GLOBAL='c:\apps'
 [environment]::setEnvironmentVariable('SCOOP_GLOBAL',$env:SCOOP_GLOBAL,'Machine')